 Leap V2 (~$1,200): the pragmatist’s flagship.
 LiveBack flexes with your spine, lumbar height and firmness adjust independently, and the foam stays comfortable past hour ten — it tops our best office chair for long hours guide.

 Embody (~$2,190): the specialist.
 Its pixelated back mirrors your spine and nudges you into constant micro-movement; it leads our best office chair for back pain rankings.
 Nothing sits like it — and nothing here costs like it.
+If you’ve narrowed the field to Herman Miller alone, our Aeron vs Embody comparison settles which of the two flagships fits you.

 Verdict: If you have chronic back pain and the budget, Embody.
 For everyone else, the Leap V2 is the best value in either brand’s lineup, full stop.
+Deciding within Steelcase itself, between the Leap V2 and the Gesture?
+Our Steelcase Leap V2 vs Gesture comparison settles which flagship fits your sitting style before you ever cross-shop Herman Miller.

 Round 3: the value tier — Series 1 vs Sayl